LaxminarayanJena/JavaBootCamp/README.md

 ![accessmodifiers](https://user-images.githubusercontent.com/24494133/44627329-960de580-a949-11e8-8829-685eb59c8f70.PNG)
 ![final finalize finally](https://user-images.githubusercontent.com/24494133/51971422-15768680-249f-11e9-9806-b9f3a041080b.PNG)
 >

+#### Constructor
+ constructor is similar to the method.
+The property of the constructor is that it must have the same name as the class name.
+It has no return type.
+We do not require to call the constructor manually.
+It automatically invokes implicitly during the instantiation.

+In other words, a constructor is a method that is called at runtime during the object creation by using the new operator.
+The JVM calls it automatically when we create an object.
+When we do not define a constructor in the class, the default constructor is always invisibly present in the class.
+There are the following reasons to use constructors:

+We use constructors to initialize the object with the default or initial state. we use the constructor to initialize the instance variable of the class.
 #### Exception
 - you can have single try and multiple catch </br>
 - always Exception e to be written in last catch otherwise "Unreachable catch block for ArithmeticException.
 It is already handled by the catch block for Exception" </br>